 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of farm equipment mechanics and service technicians is expected to grow by 7% from 2014-2024, which is about average for all occupations.
-The BLS also reported the median annual salary for this career field as $37,050 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of farm equipment mechanics and service technicians is expected to grow slower than the average from 2018-2028, which is about average for all occupations.
+In May 2018, the BLS reported that workers in the 90th percentile or higher earned $60,590 or more per year, whereas the bottom 10th percentile earned $26,790 or less per year.

 Agricultural maintenance technicians need to have an understanding of mechanics and heavy machinery in order to perform their duties.
 A high school diploma is sufficient for employment in most cases; however, jobs that involve work with heavy machinery might only be open to applicants who've completed a formal college training program.
 On-the-job training is the most common form of technical training agricultural maintenance technicians receive.